FREDDY FRICKE SCHOLARSHIP

-The Scholarship Program offers financial assistance to Aboriginal students to undertake study in a discipline with a University or TAFE College.
+The Scholarship Program offers financial assistance to Aboriginal students to undertake study in a discipline with a University.
 The program provides financial assistance through the provision of a one-off payment for scholarship holders to purchase text books, pay enrolment fees and/or HECS fees and other approved course related expenses.

 What are the Scholarships for?

-The NSW ALC Freddy Fricke Scholarships are offered to Aboriginal students who aspire to further their studies at TAFE or a University.
+The NSW ALC Freddy Fricke Scholarships are offered to Aboriginal students who aspire to further their studies at a University.

 Who can qualify to be awarded a

-There are three categories of Scholarships being offered.
+There are two categories of Scholarships being offered.

-- Category 1 - Scholarship for Aboriginal students who are enrolled in any year of a TAFE Course;
+- Category 1 - Scholarship for Aboriginal students who are enrolled in a Degree Course;

 To be eligible for a Scholarship an applicant must: